From Protection to Profits: A Simple Guide to Equity Futures (Hedging & Trading Explained)

 INTRODUCTION: YOUR MARKET SEATBELT AND ACCELERATOR

 Imagine locking today's price for something you'll buy next month.
-That's what equity futures do—for stocks,including single-stock futures and even index futures in broader markets.
+That's what equity futures do—for stocks.

-Futures contracts explained simply: they are agreements to buy or sell shares at a fixed price on a future date, and they trade on NSE and BSE just like regular stocks.
+Equity futures are agreements to buy or sell shares at a fixed price on a future date.
+They trade on NSE and BSE, just like regular stocks.

 They serve two purposes:

-Shield (Futures Hedging): Protect your portfolio when markets turn shaky
+Shield (Hedging): Protect your portfolio when markets turn shaky

-Sword (Futures Trading): Amplify profits by predicting market moves correctly
+Sword (Trading): Amplify profits by predicting market moves correctly

 Think of futures as your seatbelt and accelerator—they can save you in a crash or help you speed ahead.
-But push too hard, and risks multiply fast because futures margin and leverage increase both gains and losses..
+But push too hard, and risks multiply fast.

 1.HEDGING – USING FUTURES AS PROTECTION